APLMOOC/APLMOOC/docs/course/ch5/part3.md

 # (Un)matrixification
----

-This part will cover:
+!!! abstract "This part will cover"

     - Mix
     - Split
     - Ravel

+---